British Malaya: Pangkor Treaty and Perak

 Perak is a state on the west coast of the Malay Peninsula.
 In the 18th and 19th centuries it was discovered to be rich in tin, with the richest alluvial deposits of tin in the world.
 Europe at the same time was undergoing an industrial revolution and this created a huge demand for tin.
-The British as well as the Dutch were active in the states, each seeking to monopolise production of tin and other commodities.
+The British, as well as the Dutch were active in the states, each seeking to monopolise production of tin and other commodities.
 However, the political atmosphere in Perak was sufficiently volatile to raise the cost of tin mining operations.
 For instance, in 1818 Siam ordered Kedah to attack Perak.
 The lack of security in Perak forced the British to protect Perak in 1826.

 As Perak continued to increase its mining operations, it suffered a shortage of labour.
 Looking to solve the problem, Malay administrator Long Jaafar invited the Chinese in Penang to work in Perak, particularly at Larut.
 By the 1840s, Perak's Chinese population had exploded.
 The new immigrants more often than not were members of Chinese secret societies.
 Two of the largest were Ghee Hin and Hai San.
 These two groups regularly tried to increase their influence in Perak resulting in frequent skirmishes.
-These skirmishes got out of hand to the point that not even Ngah Ibrahim, the Menteri Besar (chief minister), was unable to enforce the rule of law.
+These skirmishes got out of hand to the point that not even Ngah Ibrahim, the Menteri Besar (chief minister), was able to enforce the rule of law.